-Learn more about low interest credit cards and whether they're right for you
+Learn more about low interest credit cards and whether they're right for you.

-What are low rate credit cards?
+What are low interest credit cards?

-• The rate is set for the lifetime of the card, making budgeting more straightforward
+The rate is set for the lifetime of the card, making budgeting more straightforward

-• You don’t have to keep switching cards to take advantage of various 0% deals, and can avoid paying balance transfer fees
+You don’t have to keep switching cards to take advantage of various 0% deals, and can avoid paying balance transfer fees

-• Low interest cards tend to carry a significantly lower annual fee than regular cards – sometimes there’s no annual fee at all
+Low interest cards tend to carry a significantly lower annual fee than regular cards – sometimes there’s no annual fee at all

 What should I be aware of?

-• Avoid using them for taking out cash.
+Try to avoid using a low interest card for taking out cash.
 The low interest is usually only for purchases, not cash advances.

 How likely am I to be approved?

 This will depend on your credit report and the lender’s individual criteria.
-You can find out your eligibility rating for various different credit products in the Offers section of your ClearScore account.
+You can find out your eligibility rating for various different credit products in the 'Offers' section of your ClearScore account.

 If your credit score is too low at present to qualify you for a low interest card, don’t give up.
 You just have to play a slightly longer game – look at our 10 steps to a great credit score article for small changes you can make to improve your score.